-Old Las Vegas is actually Downtown Las Vegas—they are one in the same.
+Old Las Vegas is actually downtown Las Vegas—they are one and the same.
 Located a few miles north of the Las Vegas Strip, old downtown Las Vegas is the original townsite of the city that was founded in 1905.

-The district is home to a multitude of businesses, government buildings and tourist attractions, namely the great cheap food and free entertainment of the Fremont Street Experience, the pulsating Viva Vision shows, the new Las Vegas City Hall, The Smith Center for the Performing Arts and dozens of outdoor concerts, casinos, restaurants, bars, shops and art galleries.
-It has become a popular hangout for both Las Vegas locals and tourists looking to get away from the mega resorts on the Strip.
-If you'd like to visit, book at Tingo.com, a TripAdvisor company, for the guaranteed best prices at Las Vegas Hotels.
+The district is home to a multitude of businesses, government buildings, and tourist attractions— namely the great cheap food and free entertainment of the Fremont Street Experience, the pulsating Viva Vision shows, the new Las Vegas City Hall, the Smith Center for the Performing Arts, and dozens of outdoor concerts, casinos, restaurants, bars, shops, and art galleries.
+It has become a popular hangout for both Las Vegas locals and visitors looking to get away from the mega-resorts on the Strip.
+If you'd like to visit, book at Tingo.com, a TripAdvisor company, for the guaranteed best prices at Las Vegas hotels.